 They are providing services to 12 people with disabilities.
-Few of them are now living independently in flats provided by the city based on a lease agreement with the residents, they have a job and a circle of friends, they only need support in certain areas, and they are able to come and arrange it.
-Some of the former residents have returned home with a new status, a new perspective on the future, and a new parental view of their child's capabilities and abilities.
-They believe that a community-based service can respond more flexibly to service users' needs, providing a wider choice of activities and freedom of decision making, strengthening relationships with family, and promoting the use of services provided in a person's wider social environment.
+Few of them now live independently in flats provided by the city based on a lease agreement with the residents; they have a job and a circle of friends; they only need support in certain areas, and they can come and arrange it.
+Some former residents have returned home with a new status, a new perspective on the future, and a new parental view of their child's capabilities and abilities.
+They believe that a community-based service can respond more flexibly to service users' needs, providing a wider choice of activities and decision-making freedom, strengthening relationships with family, and promoting the use of services offered in a person's broader social environment.